Subjectivism and the Everlasting Gospel

 We are called to be heirs of the righteousness which is of faith (Rom.
 1:17; 4:13; Heb.
 11:7).
 Faith — not feelings, euphoria, ecstasy or demonstrative spiritual exercises — is the principal work of the Spirit.
 Feelings, rapture, and extraordinary spiritual manifestations are subjective.
 The Christian is not saved by them nor can he live in security before God by these things.
 But faith is objective.
 It is always "faith to God-ward" (1 Thess.
 1:8).
 It is the eye of the soul.
 Like the eye, it cannot see itself.
 It looks to the glory of the person of Christ and appropriates His merit for the needy soul.

 There is no saving virtue in faith itself but in the object of faith—Christ Himself.
-Just as the football fan identifies himself with his favorite team and cries, "We have won!" so by faith the believing soul identifies with Christ and says, "When Christ lived, I lived in Him; when He died, I died in Him; and when He arose, I arose in Him.”
+Just as the football fan identifies himself with his favorite team and cries, "We have won!" so by faith the believing guilty soul identifies with Christ and says, "When Christ lived, I lived in Him; when He died, I died in Him; and when He arose, I arose in Him.”
 “Mine are Christ's living, doing, and speaking, His suffering and dying; mine as much as if I had lived, done, spoken, and suffered, and died as he did'" (see Luther's Works, loc. cit.).

 Again we say, Faith is objective, for it glories alone in Christ's doing and dying.
 Although it is rooted in the heart, it rests upon something which is completely outside the heart.
 It is the eye of the soul that beholds the glory of Christ.
 And faith is the Spirit's work.
 When religious people are devoid of the "Spirit of faith," they try to find some confirmation and security in tangible demonstrations; hence the temptation to put God to the test in the appeal for charismatic manifestations.

 Now faith, being a gift of God through the Spirit, becomes a living, busy, active principle in the life of the believer.
 As Paul explained to the Galatians, faith works by love (Gal.
 5:6).
 Love is also objective.
 It "seeketh not her own" (1 Cor.
 13:5).
 Self is not the center of its concern.
-It is self-forgetful, for faith has released the soul from the intolerable burden of looking for salvation within its own experience.
+It is self-forgetful, for faith has released the soul from the intolerable burden of looking for salvation and forgiveness within its own experience.
 Through Isaiah, God rebukes subjective religiosity and calls men to serve Him by unselfish service for others, feeling or no feeling:

 Love is obedient.1 Bible obedience is not a matter of following uncertain voices within our own hearts, confounding human impulse with the movings of the Holy Spirit.
 The Holy Spirit teaches believers to obey God by conforming the life to the objective Word and law of God as the unerring, absolute standard of right and wrong.